 Photos taken by the Long Beach Police Department on March 4, 2014, show a dark trail on the floor running from the bathroom door and into the room.
 One theory suggests that the victim was in the bathroom when she was bludgeoned in the back of the head with a dumbbell.
 Markings on the floor suggest that, at some point in the attack, the victim’s bleeding head was near the bathroom door, and she was dragged toward the shower.

-The victim’s eyeglasses, which she was wearing when she last was seen on camera alive and well in the house, are in the upper right corner of LBPD photo img_00134.
+Note: The victim’s eyeglasses, which she was wearing when she last was seen on camera alive and well in the house, are in the upper right corner of LBPD photo img_00134.
+She would have needed her glasses to watch a video on her iPad.

 Reddish-brown tread prints from Birkenstock sandals can be seen on the bathroom floor.
 In home-surveillance videos, the victim’s husband can be seen wearing Birkenstock sandals on the morning that he called 911 to report that the victim had injured herself while doing yoga.